noironetworks/acispanctl/README.md

 ```

 Known Issues:
-1. The command does not retrive or configure the SPAN sessions on ACI.
+1. The command does not retrieve or configure the SPAN sessions on ACI.
 Root cause: REST API calls to APIC timesout
 Workaround: Rerun the command
+2. The POST to bind the src/dest grp to the associated channels in the AEP has not been implemented